 Shopping meltdowns are common during this delicate time in a girl’s physical growth and emotional development.
 Parents and their kids can feel awful about themselves because there are so few options available.

 In fact, shopping can be a major trigger for the beginning of struggles with body hate and dieting.
 Since dieting is a major risk factor for eating disorders, it’s important to address shopping struggles.

-Whether your child is already struggling with disordered eating or you are just concerned about her health and wellness, it is a good idea to think critically about clothes shopping before going shopping with your child.
+This is why it’s a good idea to think critically about clothes shopping before going shopping with your child.
 Education can help you and she understand the options and navigate the changing room with minimal shame.

 Most clothes are made for “straight-sizes”

 The vast majority of clothing available in retail stores is for “straight-sizes,” which range from size 0-12 for adults.
 People who live in larger bodies find it extremely difficult to find stylish clothing in their size.